gini/gini-vision-lib-ios/README.md

 ```

 to your implementation or header files.
 Note that spaces in your project name result in underscores.
 So `Your Project` becomes `Your_Project-Swift.h`.

+## Branches

+* `master` - Contains the latest stable release of the vision library.
+* `develop` - The bleeding edge branch.
+Contains features actively in development and might be unstable.
+* `swift-2.3` - Swift 2.3 support.
+* `swift3` - Swift 3 support.

 ## Author